IASLonline

 • Short tips in chronological order:

 • Douglas Davis: The World´s First Collaborative Sentence, 1994: The classic of net projects for collaborative writing adds the contributions one after another like an exquisit corpse.
 Davis resists prescriptions except the rule that contributions have to close without point.
 Inventive users knocked out the program safeguarding the compliance with that rule.
 The ca. 200.000 contributions are divided in pages (in August 2003: 21 pages) (3/2003.
-Message 6/2007: network timeout.
-Documentation in the Internet Archive 10/2010).
+10/2010: Simultaneously documented in the Internet Archive).

 • How to Join in the World´s First Collaborative Sentence